metrorailings/OwlBlog/content/posts/week-6-insights.md

 Odd to see so many light boxes from the Panthers.
 Then again, Chicago has been struggling running the ball.

 Nagy's offensive system is rooted in the Shanahan system, from what I can see.

+Good to see the Panthers players care about their injured players the way they do.